Urinary Tract

 1. Bearberry tea

 Bearberry tea is, in our opinion, based on research and experience, the best natural remedy for urinary tract infection.
-If you take one liter (about 3 large cups) of bearberry tea during the day for 10 days, you will not only get rid of the infection, but you will also wash your kidneys.
+If you take one litre (about 3 large cups) of bearberry tea during the day for 10 days, you will not only get rid of the infection, but you will also wash your kidneys.
 Even if you are taking antibiotics, it is still a good thing to do, just to flush out all the toxins and bacterial waste.

 2. Cranberry juice